 Spring and summer bulbs add unmatched color to the landscape and can be one of the most stunning displays in the garden.
 Bulb flies can destroy the source of those beautiful tones and forms, as they slowly eat away at the bulb.
 What are bulb flies?
 There are several species, each of which has larvae that invades bulbs and gradually eats them from the inside out.
 The result is a destroyed flower bulb that is garbage.
-Implement a plant of bulb fly management to avoid the loss of your beautiful seasonal flowers.
+Implement a plan of bulb fly management to avoid the loss of your beautiful seasonal flowers.

 What are Bulb Flies?